Okta (NASDAQ:OKTA) Releases Q1 2023 Earnings Guidance

-Okta (NASDAQ:OKTA – Get Rating) last announced its earnings results on Wednesday, March 2nd.
-The company reported ($0.18) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.24) by $0.06.
-Okta had a negative net margin of 65.25% and a negative return on equity of 14.96%.
-During the same period in the prior year, the company earned ($0.37) earnings per share.
-As a group, equities research analysts expect that Okta will post -4.78 EPS for the current year.

-In other Okta news, CAO Christopher K. Kramer sold 991 shares of the business’s stock in a transaction that occurred on Thursday, December 16th.
-The shares were sold at an average price of $214.89, for a total value of $212,955.99.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Todd Mckinnon sold 18,363 shares of the stock in a transaction on Monday, December 20th.
-The stock was sold at an average price of $220.19, for a total transaction of $4,043,348.97.
+In other news, CFO Brett Tighe sold 2,858 shares of the business’s stock in a transaction on Wednesday, March 16th.
+The shares were sold at an average price of $152.92, for a total value of $437,045.36.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CAO Christopher K. Kramer sold 1,035 shares of the company’s stock in a transaction on Wednesday, March 16th.
+The stock was sold at an average price of $152.92, for a total transaction of $158,272.20.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 29,186 shares of company stock valued at $6,369,103 over the last 90 days.
-Company insiders own 9.60% of the company’s stock.
+Insiders sold a total of 19,437 shares of company stock valued at $2,972,306 in the last three months.
+9.60% of the stock is owned by company insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Metropolitan Life Insurance Co NY raised its position in Okta by 0.7% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 8,388 shares of the company’s stock valued at $1,880,000 after purchasing an additional 58 shares in the last quarter.
-JustInvest LLC raised its holdings in shares of Okta by 6.2% during the 4th quarter.
-JustInvest LLC now owns 2,962 shares of the company’s stock valued at $664,000 after buying an additional 174 shares in the last quarter.
-KB Financial Partners LLC purchased a new position in shares of Okta during the 4th quarter valued at about $42,000.
-Penserra Capital Management LLC lifted its position in Okta by 49.9% in the 4th quarter.
-Penserra Capital Management LLC now owns 658 shares of the company’s stock worth $147,000 after buying an additional 219 shares during the last quarter.
-Finally, Allstate Corp boosted its stake in Okta by 13.2% in the fourth quarter.
-Allstate Corp now owns 2,322 shares of the company’s stock worth $521,000 after buying an additional 270 shares in the last quarter.
-73.03% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in OKTA.
+Mackenzie Financial Corp boosted its stake in Okta by 4.1% in the 4th quarter.
+Mackenzie Financial Corp now owns 10,256 shares of the company’s stock worth $2,299,000 after purchasing an additional 403 shares during the period.
+Advisors Asset Management Inc. boosted its stake in Okta by 4.9% in the 4th quarter.
+Advisors Asset Management Inc. now owns 8,729 shares of the company’s stock worth $1,957,000 after purchasing an additional 406 shares during the period.
+Belpointe Asset Management LLC boosted its stake in Okta by 18.7% in the 4th quarter.
+Belpointe Asset Management LLC now owns 2,423 shares of the company’s stock worth $497,000 after purchasing an additional 382 shares during the period.
+Amalgamated Bank boosted its stake in Okta by 55.2% in the 4th quarter.
+Amalgamated Bank now owns 11,187 shares of the company’s stock worth $2,508,000 after purchasing an additional 3,979 shares during the period.
+Finally, Metropolitan Life Insurance Co NY boosted its stake in Okta by 0.7% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 8,388 shares of the company’s stock worth $1,880,000 after purchasing an additional 58 shares during the period.
+73.03% of the stock is owned by hedge funds and other institutional investors.

 Okta Company Profile (Get Rating)